On Fridays he'd open a can of Jax

 His name, but he'd look at blueprints

 & say how many bricks

 Formed each wall.
-This man,

 Who stole roses & hyacinth